vmware-archive/virtual-security-module/doc/HOWTO.md

 Note that the last command succeeded because the "user-can-read" policy in "/secrets/namespace1" allowed it!

-Now let's try some commands that **should fail**: user1 should not be able to perform an operation in namespace2:
+Now let's try some commands that **should fail**:

+user1 should not be able to perform any operation in namespace2:
 ```
 ./vsm-cli --token $TOKEN secrets get namespace2/user2-secret
 ...
 Response status is different than 200 StatusOK: 403 Forbidden
 ```

-user2 should not be able to delete or create in namespace1:
+user2 should not be able to delete or create a secret in namespace1:
 ```
 ./vsm-cli --token $TOKEN secrets delete namespace1/user1-secret
 ...